Jubatian/rrpge-spec/specs/kcall.rst

 special codes for specific (non-keyboard, or special keys on a keyboard) devices.

-A zero return indicates that the input does not exist (however in group 0 it still may be activated by touch if touch is enabled and the areas are defined).
+A zero return indicates that the input does not exist.

 See "inputdev.rst" for the usage and the complete mapping of this return value.